iknowjason/PurpleCloud/README.md

 - **groups.tf:**  A terraform file with the Azure groups.

-# Generating an Azure infrastructure range using azure.py
+# Generating an Azure infrastructure lab using azure.py

 ## Usage Example:  Generate a single Windows 10 Endpoint with Sysmon installed